StevenWInfo/faustdoc/src/manual/syntax.md

 ##### Delay operators

 Delay operators combine two signals and produce a resulting signal by applying a bitwise operation on each sample.
-The delay operator `@` allows to delay left handside expression by the amount defined by the right handside expression.
-The unary operator `’` delays the left handside expression by one sample.
+The delay operator `@` delays the left expression by the amount defined by the right expression.
+The unary operator `’` delays the left expression by one sample.

 Syntax | Pri. | Assoc.  | Description |
 | -------- | -----| ------ | --------- |